 Seth’s career has followed two parallel paths: teller of stories that illuminate the relationship between people and the rest of the natural world, and participant in the hard work of crafting environmental solutions.

 The program’s team of seven year-round staff and dozens of seasonal employees and volunteers worked to improve logging practices, reduce fire hazard, enhance riparian habitat, control invasive plants, track the spread of Sudden Oak Death, and restore native perennial grasslands.
 Seth spearheaded the Mattole Forest Futures Project, which culminated in the approval of a streamlined timber harvest permit for light-touch logging in the Mattole watershed, and was honored with the 2012 Governor’s Environmental and Economic Leadership Award in Ecosystem & Watershed Stewardship .
 (He’s pictured at right, with his back to the camera, measuring a Douglas-fir tree to determine whether it could be harvested by a landowner under the terms of the project.
 Photo by Richard Gienger.)
-Previously, he had chaired the organization’s board of directors (1994-1999) and worked as an occasional tree-planter and field staff for the projects of the Council and some of its affiliates such as the Mattole Salmon Group.
+Before being hired as program director, Seth had chaired the organization’s board of directors (1994-1999) and worked as an occasional tree-planter and field staff for the projects of the Council and some of its affiliates such as the Mattole Salmon Group.

-Working in the ecosystem of non-profit environmental groups, Seth has also provided facilitation for other organizations, helping clients such as the Rainforest Alliance, the Headwaters Coalition, and the California Watershed Network come to agreement on how to advance their projects.
+Working in the ecosystem of non-profit environmental groups, Seth has also provided facilitation for other organizations, helping clients such as the Rainforest Alliance, Burn Design Lab, the Headwaters Coalition, and the California Watershed Network come to agreement on how to advance their projects.
 Seth harnesses his listening skills, analytical capacities, and competence in the use of consensus process to help participants understand each other better, find common ground, and reach decisions that can be implemented enthusiastically by all concerned.